ifindev/nextjs-middleware-auth/README.md

 This project demonstrates two authentication approaches in Next.js using the App Router: **Session-based Authentication** and **JWT Authentication**.
 Both implementations follow security best practices and provide protection for routes in a Next.js application.

+On this application, authentication is handled with Next.js server actions.
+No external backend service, since this is the simplest showcase of how you can implement a basic secure authentication in Next.js without additional authentication libraries.

+For detailed real-production ready implementation that connects with Backend service, you can checkout to the `feat/jwt-auth-external-api` branch.
+It has a major refactored authentication implementations with:

+- external backend service
+- layered architecture following clean architecture approach
+- jwt-based authentication focus

+You can also check that branch by going to this URL https://github.com/ifindev/nextjs-middleware-auth/tree/feat/jwt-auth-external-api.
+If you want to check the code on web, just open the web editor via this URL https://github.dev/ifindev/nextjs-middleware-auth/tree/feat/jwt-auth-external-api.

+Have fun!

 ## Table of Contents

 - [Introduction](#introduction)